• Skip to primary navigation

 I loved that job.
 Amongst all the pressure, we laughed a lot too.
 I mean that undignified belly laughing where someone inevitably lets out a snort.

 Most days, we would go to Tesco because it was around the corner but some days we would go into town, where just before we left, I would run into M&S and grab a spinach and pine nut pasta and a lemon drink.
-I enjoyed both in equal measures.
+I enjoyed both in equal measure.

-What is Pesto?
+What is Fresh Pesto?

-Pesto is a sauce that originated in Genoa, Italy.
+Traditional Pesto is a sauce that originated in Genoa, Italy.
 It is made with crushed garlic, pine nuts, salt, basil leaves, and Parmesan/Parmigiano-Reggiano or Pecorino.
 These are all blended with olive oil.

 Ingredients in Pesto Pasta